-Quick Base abides by privacy laws and regulations that are applicable to our hosting services and to our customers who host websites that may contain personal information on the Quick Base platform.
-Quick Base personnel may have logical access to customer data stored in Quick Base apps only if they are authorized, and have a need for access due to their job function.
-Quick Base does not transfer customer data hosted on Quick Base outside of the Quick Base hosted service, or to any third-party, without customer authorization.
+Quick Base abides by privacy laws and regulations that are applicable to our services.
+Quick Base personnel may have logical access to customer data stored in Quick Base apps only if they are authorized by the customer or have a need for access due to their job function.
+Quick Base does not transfer customer Quick Base app data outside of the Quick Base hosted service hosted in the United States, or to any third-party, without customer authorization.

 International Association of Privacy Professionals (IAPP) - Member since 2018